Skip to main content

 Rule 3301-13-01 | Definitions.

-(A) "Alternate assessment" means the use of an assessment instrument other than the state tests that meet the requirements of all applicable federal and state laws and rule 3301-13-03 of the Administrative Code.
+(A) "Alternate assessment" means an assessment aligned to alternate learning standards for students with the most significant cognitive disabilities that complies with all applicable federal and state laws and rule 3301-13-03 of the Administrative Code.

-(C) "Breach form" means an equivalent or parallel form of a test provided by the department that may be used in lieu of the test in limited situations and within a lmited time frame.
+(D) "Breach form" means an equivalent or parallel form of a test provided by the department that may be used in lieu of the test in limited situations and within a limited time frame.

-(D) "Commercial test" means a test developed by a vendor and required by the department for a state program but not owned, developed or copyrighted by the department.
-These tests follow the requirements set up by the test vendor and agreed upon by the department.
+(E) "Commercial test" means a test developed by a vendor and selected by the department for a state program but not owned, developed, or copyrighted by the department.

-(E) "Department" means the Ohio department of education.
+(F) "Department" means the department of education and workforce.

-(I) "Individualized education program" (IEP) means a document written for a student with a disability that is developed and implemented in accordance with rule 3301-51-07 of the Administrative Code.
+(I) "Individualized education program" (IEP) means a written statement for a student with a disability that is developed, reviewed, revised, and implemented in accordance with rule 3301-51-07 of the Administrative Code.

-(J) "Intervention" means alternative or supplemental instruction or services commensurate with both a student's test performance and classroom performance, provided to a student who failed to attain a proficient score on any state test, or failed to demonstrate academic performance at grade level based on the results of a state test, including any intensive prevention, intervention, or remediation required under section 3301.0711, 3301.0715, 3313.608, or 3313.6012 of the Revised Code that is designed to help a student meet performance standards.
-Intervention shall be based on individual student needs.
+(J) "Intervention" means alternative or supplemental instruction or services commensurate with both a student's test performance and classroom performance, provided to a student who failed to attain a proficient score on any state test, or failed to demonstrate academic performance at grade level based on the results of a state test, including any intensive prevention, intervention, or remediation prescribed under section 3301.0711, 3301.0715, 3313.608, or 3313.6012 of the Revised Code that is designed to help a student meet performance standards and is be based on individual student needs.

 (L) "Ohio English language proficiency assessment" means the test aligned with Ohio standards for English language proficiency designed to measure the acquisition of English by English learners in kindergarten through grade twelve.

-(P) "Participating school" shall mean any city, exempted village, or local school district, cooperative education, joint vocational district, career and technology center, community or chartered nonpublic school, the state school for the blind, the state school for the deaf, any school operated by the departments of youth services or rehabilitation and corrections, or any entity that participates in the state tests.
+(P) "Participating school" means any city, exempted village, local cooperative education, or joint vocational school district; any community or chartered nonpublic school that participates in state tests; the state school for the blind; the state school for the deaf; any school operated by the departments of youth services or rehabilitation and corrections; or any entity that participates in the state tests.

-(Q) "Performance standard" means a score adopted by the state board of education indicative of a particular level of academic achievement at a designated grade for each state test.
+(Q) "Performance standard" means a score designated by the department indicative of a particular level of academic achievement at a designated grade for each state test.

-(R) "Section 504 plan" means a written statement for a student who has been identified as having a disability based on an evaluation conducted in accordance with section 504 of the Rehabilitation Act of 1973.
+(R) "Section 504 plan" means a written statement for a student who has been identified as having a disability based on an evaluation conducted in accordance with section 504 of the Rehabilitation Act of 1973, 29 U.S.C.
+794 (December 10, 2015).

-(S) "State test" means any test that is provided by the department for use in all participating schools in the state including the grades three to eight English language arts, mathematics and science tests, end-of-course high school tests, Ohio graduation tests, diagnostic tests, alternate assessments, English language proficiency assessment, kindergarten readiness assessment or early learning assessments.
+(T) "State test" means any test that is provided by the department for use in all participating schools in the state including the grades three to eight English language arts, mathematics, and science tests; high school end-of-course examinations; Ohio graduation tests; diagnostic tests; alternate assessments; Ohio English language proficiency assessment; Ohio English language proficiency screener; or the kindergarten readiness assessment.

-(T) "Test administration period" means the dates specified by the department for the administration of any state test in accordance with rule 3301-13-02 of the Administrative Code.
+(W) "Test administration period" means the dates specified by the director of education and workforce for the administration of any state test in accordance with rule 3301-13-02 of the Administrative Code.

 Supplemental Information